Quitch/AI-Mod-Compatibility-Patch/README.md

 This is the vanilla Planetary Annihilation: Titans AI, updated to work alongside all community faction mods.
 Refer to it as a dependency in your faction mod to avoid having to roll your own solution.

+As of 116982 this mod is no longer required!

 ## Installation

 You should download and install this mod via the Planetary Annihilation: TITANS in-game [Community Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=1417396826).